Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/getting-started/dual-communication.md

 weight: 30
 ---

-GhostLink is GhostESP's dual communication link between two ESP32 devices.
-It lets one device host the access point continuously while the other performs attacks or scans, all controllable from the web interface.
+GhostLink connects two ESP32 devices so one can host the AP while the other runs attacks.

 ## Prerequisites